amac0/google-location-tools/README.md

 # google-location-tools
 A set of scripts to process Google location kml files to produce useful extracts of the information.
+More info at: http://www.bricoleur.org/2017/09/google-location-history-to-country-chart.html

 reduce_kml.py -- takes a large Google location kml archive and reduces it to only points that are at least some amount of distance from the last one